 When the heart of the coldest winter months arrives, it’s time for a serious jacket.
 Our picks for the best winter jackets and parkas below are among the warmest on the market—they are packed with down fill (or synthetic on occasion) and built to stand up to freezing temperatures and howling winds.
 The jackets run the gamut from casual pieces designed for around-town use to performance options built for mountaineering.
-Some toe the line nicely and are fully capably of handling double duty.
+Some toe the line nicely and are fully capable of handling double duty.
 For more background information, see our winter jacket comparison table and buying advice below the picks.
 Many of the jackets are offered in both men's and women's styles, but we've also dedicated a section to our top women's-specific winter jackets.

 Fill: 550-fill down

 What we like: Warm, looks good, and a solid value.

 What we don’t: Heavier and less packable than a more performance-oriented jacket.

 You certainly can spend a lot more for a winter jacket, but we love the combination of quality and value offered by the Gotham III from The North Face.
 This coat covers all of the important bases: it’s warm, waterproof, blocks the wind, and is decently breathable for use in milder temperatures.
 And at around $300, it will set you back considerably less than many of the pricier options below.